 Women’s Chapel Service Separate chapel services are provided each night for our female shelter guests and program members.
 Godly women from area churches volunteer their time to provide music and teach the Word of God so that these women can come to know Christ as Savior and learn to live for Him.

-Men’s Christian Life Program Some of those to whom we minister realize they need to make changes in their lives and will enroll in our 12-month alcohol and drug program.
+Steps of Faith Discipleship Program Some of those to whom we minister realize they need to make changes in their lives and will enroll in our 12-month alcohol and drug program.
 Because we believe that only the Word of God and His Holy Spirit can change lives, all our classes and programs are Biblically based.
-In addition to the extensive Bible training, our men and women CLP’s receive counseling and encouragement.
+In addition to the extensive Bible training, our men SDP’s receive counseling and encouragement.
 While in this program, all of their needs are provided for them free of charge.

-The first nine months of the program focuses on a class room setting and then the last three months of the Christian Life Program is a transition period.
-CLPs work outside the mission but continue to stay at the mission where food, shelter, and guidance are provided.
+The first nine months of the program focuses on a classroom setting and then the last three months of the Steps of Faith Discipleship Program is a transition period.
+SDPs work outside the mission but continue to stay at the mission where food, shelter, and guidance are provided.
 As they transition back into society, we continue to monitor their success and provide continued counseling as needed.